How to Win a Credit Card Lawsuit

 - Is it the original creditor filing the complaint?

-- Do the third party collectors have legal claims to debt?
+- Does a third party collector have legal claims to the debt?

 - When does the court expect a response?

 - Is the original contract you signed with the creditor, or statements attached to the complaint?